Clarence Edmund Bennett: Civil War service

 From May to December 1864, he commanded Fort Craig, New Mexico Territory then from January to February 1865, Fort Bowie, Arizona Territory.
 From February to June 1865, he was given command of District of Arizona, headquartered at Tubac.
-On March 13, 1865, Bennett was promoted brevet colonel, U. S. Volunteers, For Faithful And Meritorious Services During The Rebellion.
+On 13 March 1865, Bennett was promoted brevet colonel, U. S. Volunteers, For Faithful And Meritorious Services During The Rebellion.
 He remained active scouting, making roads, and establishing Camp McDowell, from June 1865, to August 1866.
-He was mustered out of the Volunteer Service, on August 15, 1866.
+He was mustered out of the Volunteer Service, on 15 August 1866.

 Later army service

-From February 23, 1866.
-Bennett had been returned to service in the regular army re-appointed to the United States Army, with the rank of second lieutenant, 6th Cavalry Regiment and was promoted first lieutenant, 6th Cavalry, July 28, 1866.
-He served on quartermaster and commissary duty at Camp McDowell, from December 1866 to March 1867 and was promoted captain, US 17th Infantry Regiment on January 22, 1867.
+From 23 February 1866.
+Bennett had been returned to service in the regular army re-appointed to the United States Army, with the rank of second lieutenant, 6th Cavalry Regiment and was promoted first lieutenant, 6th Cavalry, 28 July 1866.
+He served on quartermaster and commissary duty at Camp McDowell, from December 1866 to March 1867 and was promoted captain, US 17th Infantry Regiment on 22 January 1867.

-After a leave of absence from March to December 1867, Captain Bennett joined the regimental garrison at Galveston, Texas on December 8, 1867, remaining there on Reconstruction duty until March 1868.
-He served on a court martial at San Antonio, Texas, March 13 to June 26, 1868.
-He was then appointed acting assistant inspector-general, District of Texas, from July 1 to August 10, 1868, then for the Fifth Military District, August 10, 1868, to April 10, 1869.
-He was on registering duty in the First Military District to June, 1869, then the regiment was sent to Virginia for Reconstruction duty and he was in garrison at Winchester, Virginia, June 1, 1869 to February 1870 and then, due to troubles in the state of North Carolina, his company was sent to Raleigh, North Carolina, February 1870 to April 1870.
+After a leave of absence from March to December 1867, Captain Bennett joined the regimental garrison at Galveston, Texas on 8 December 1867, remaining there on Reconstruction duty until March 1868.
+He served on a court martial at San Antonio, Texas, 13 March to 26 June 1868.
+He was then appointed acting assistant inspector-general, District of Texas, from 1 July to 10 August 1868, then for the Fifth Military District, 10 August 1868, to 10 April 1869.
+He was on registering duty in the First Military District to June, 1869, then the regiment was sent to Virginia for Reconstruction duty and he was in garrison at Winchester, Virginia, 1 June 1869 to February 1870 and then, due to troubles in the state of North Carolina, his company was sent to Raleigh, North Carolina, February 1870 to April 1870.